efritz/aidev/README.md

 - `:rename <from_branch> <to_branch>`: Rename an existing branch.
 - `:remove <branch>`: Remove a branch and all its messages.

+Project configuration:

+The root of your project (where you launch the CLI) can contain special files to configure the behavior of the assistant.

+- aidev.system will be injected verbatim into the system prompt.
+- aidev.ignore can contain gitignore-like patterns that will filter out files or directories from being read into the context.

 ## Running

 ### CLI